azl397985856/arida-fetch/README.md

 ## Introduction
 A libabry for communicating with server. we send requests sychronously by default in case of occuring wired things.
-And combain your http request is supported.
+And combine your http request is supported.
 But id needs backend to analyze and response the serizable responses content.
 ## Install

 ```bash